vitessio/website/content/en/docs/22.0/user-guides/schema-changes/managed-online-schema-changes.md

 ## ddl_strategy

 You will either set `vtgate` `--ddl_strategy` command line flag value, or will override it with the `@@ddl_strategy` session variable, or use the `vtctldclient` --ddl-strategy` flag to control your schema migration strategy, and specifically, to enable and configure online DDL.
 Details in [DDL Strategies](../ddl-strategies).
-A quick overview:

-- The value `"vitess"` instructs Vitess to run an `ALTER TABLE` online DDL via `VReplication`.
-This is the preferred method.
-- The value `"gh-ost"` instructs Vitess to run an `ALTER TABLE` online DDL via `gh-ost`.
-- The value `"pt-osc"` instructs Vitess to run an `ALTER TABLE` online DDL via `pt-online-schema-change`.
-- You may specify arguments for your tool of choice, e.g. `"gh-ost --max-load Threads_running=200"`.
-Details follow.
-- The value `"direct"`, means not an online DDL.
-The empty value (`""`) is also interpreted as `direct`.
-A query is immediately pushed and applied on backend servers.
-This is the default strategy.
-The migration is not managed and is not trackable.

-`CREATE` and `DROP` statements run in the same way for `"vitess"`, `"gh-ost"` and `"pt-osc"` strategies, and we consider them all to be _online_.

 See also [ddl_strategy flags](../ddl-strategy-flags).